Team & Consortium

 AMASE is one of the international study programmes coordinated by EUSMAT, the European School of Materials.
 The EUSMAT Office and team is located on the campus of Saarland University at the Chair of Functional Materials.

-The AMASE Consortium consists of four partner universities:
+The AMASE Consortium consists of six partner universities:

 UdS – Universität des Saarlandes, Germany